 Hacking, Phishing, Spoofing, Pharming, Scamming, Malware, Scareware, Ransomware, Spyware, Virus, Worm.
 So many terms.
 So many concerns.
 Caregivers have enough to worry about without having to worry about recovering from a computer hack.
 Therefore, it’s increasingly important to educate the people we care for about the digital invaders trying to hack their personal information and money.
 The better we understand the tactics, the better we can protect ourselves and our loved ones from the scams.

 [Keep in mind as you read this article, you don’t need to click on any links.
 Just enter the URL address in a new tab.
 Getting into this habit will make you safer in the long run.]

 It all starts with Hacking:

 Think of hacking as breaking and entering for the digital (computer) age.
 A hacker finds a way into a system (your computer) to gain access to information.
-You’ve likely heard this term a lot in the past year with media reporting on email hacks.
-Being hacked means that someone has found a way into someone’s personal information kept on their computer.
+You’ve likely heard this term a lot with media reporting on email hacks.
+Being hacked means that someone has found a way to gain access to your computer and as a result, to gain access to your personal information kept on that computer.
 The most common way in is through emails.
 But be aware, hackers don’t just get your information from your personal computer.
 They also hack into company computers that store your information.

 This diagram, from the windows club (check out the entire article at http://www.thewindowsclub.com/why-someone-want-hack-computer) is a thorough demonstration of what hackers are seeking.
 (Sorry for the blurry image.
 Go to the original article to see the details.
 This just gives you an idea of how many ways hackers use information.)